brunscii/astro-blog-site/src/content/blog/APlusTerms/Networking/NetworkTypes.md

 What network does my smart watch use?
 - There is usually a PAN connection to your phone.
-- Many can also use the Wi-Fi to connect to the LAN.
+- Many can also use the Wi-Fi to connect to the WLAN.
+- Some even have a direct acces to the WAN via a a cellular link, this allows use as a phone without being connected to or in range of your phone.

+What are some examples of a MAN?
+- A cable connection is considered a MAN, as it is spread over a city and connects many down taps together to a satellite feed.
+- WiMax, which is a sebset of IEEE 802.16, is a MAN since it connects using microwave at large distances.